 In today's world, 'Marketing', not 'Technology', drives sales.

-Indeed, if you believe the marketing of some of the companies selling Yagi antennas, then you can be tricked into believing that their "Short-Boom 3-element Trap Tri-Band Beam" will out-perform our "10-element Wide-Spaced, Interlaced (full-size) Tri-Band-Beam".
+Indeed, if you believe the marketing of some of the companies selling Yagi antennas, then you can be tricked into believing that their "Short-Boom 3-element Trap Tri-Band Beam" will out-perform the "10-element Wide-Spaced, Interlaced (full-size) Tri-Band-Spiderbeam".
 These companies take advantage of "Joe Ham's" lack of understanding of the difference between "dB", "dBd" and "dBi".

 There are three ways to present Choke Performance: